johnjosephhorton/johnjosephhorton.github.io/research.md

-``Steering in Online Markets: The Role of Platform Incentives and Credibility''
+Steering in Online Markets: The Role of Platform Incentives and Credibility